The State of North Carolina has extended its “Safer-At-Home” Phase 2 Order.

 Faith Action International House provides assistance to recent immigrants.
 Services include legal services and ID cards for those that do not have access to Government-issued forms of ID.
 Call 336-379-0037 for details.

 The State of North Carolina’s Division of Employment Security has extended its phone hours.
 This extension also includes Saturday (8 am to 5 pm) and Sunday (noon to 5 pm – Pandemic Unemployment Assistance only).
 Click here for tips on filing for unemployment.
+The Greensboro News and Record has a good FAQ about unemployment benefits here.

 Pandemic Emergency Unemployment Compensation (PEUC) is now available for those whose state unemployment benefits have expired.
 PEUC is available even if the reason for unemployment is not related to COVID-19.
 A claim for PEUC must be made to receive these benefits.
 They are not automatically received after exhausting regular state unemployment insurance.
 Click here for more details on how to make a PEUC claim.